yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 ## Geocoding

 Geocoding is the process of mapping addresses to their coordinates.
-It's useful when your're working with locations that aren't readily available as coordinates, such as free-form survey data.
+It's useful when you're working with locations that aren't readily available as coordinates, such as free-form survey data.

 The best geocoding service is probably [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), but that costs money after a free trial.